Luphen1/Sales-of-a-supermarket/README.md

 ### Data Sources
-The primary dataset used for this project was downloaded here [https://www.kaggle.com/datasets/lovishbansal123/sales-of-a-supermarket?rvi=1](https)
+The primary dataset used for this project was downloaded here [sales-of-a-supermarket](https)

 Below is a detailed breakdown of each column descriptions below: